obsidiansystems/constraints-extras/README.md

 > minimalWitness :: Dict (Has Minimal SimpleExpr)
 > minimalWitness = Dict

+The funny "Leibtnitz-style" `forall c'` is so fancier things than Minimal (which also might not be satisfied for other args) also work:

+> class MinimalPing a
+> class MinimalPong a
+> instance MinimalPing Int
+> instance MinimalPong Int
+> instance MinimalPing Bool
+> instance MinimalPong Bool
+> instance MinimalPing a => MinimalPong [a]
+> instance MinimalPong a => MinimalPing [a]

+> minimalPingPongWitness :: Dict (Has MinimalPing SimpleExpr, Has MinimalPong SimpleExpr)
+> minimalPingPongWitness = Dict

 We can also hand-write instances which take advantage of constructor's dictionaries

 > data WithOrd a where